rooneg/5srd.github.io/_monsters/spider.md

 climb_speeds:
   - name: walk
     speed: 20
+ability_scores:
-str: 2
+  Strength: 2
-dex: 14
+  Dexterity: 14
-con: 8
+  Constitution: 8
-int: 1
+  Intelligence: 1
-wis: 10
+  Wisdom: 10
-cha: 2
+  Charisma: 2
 skills:
   - name: Stealth
     bonus: 4
 senses:
-  - name: Darkvision
+  - name: darkvision
     range: 30
 challenge: 0
 special_traits:
   - name: Spider Climb
     text: The spider can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
   - name: Web Sense
     text: While in contact with a web, the spider knows the exact location of any other creature in contact with the same web.
   - name: Web Walker
     text: The spider ignores movement restrictions caused by webbing.
 actions:
   - name: Bite
-    text: >
+    text: |
       *Melee Weapon Attack:* +4 to hit, reach 5 ft., one creature. *Hit:* 1 piercing damage, and the target must succeed on a DC 9 Constitution saving throw or take 2 (1d4) poison damage.
 ---

 See also [Swarm, Spider](/monsters/spider-swarm/).